pedro-isacss/jpage/CONTRIBUTING.md

 - Create a pull request

 ## Other ways to contribute
-In addition to creating PR's, you can also contribute with [documentation](https://github.com/pedro-isacss/jpage/wiki), interacting in the [community](https://github.com/pedro-isacss/jpage/discussions), creating [issues](https://github.com/pedro-isacss/jpage/issues), or making [donations]().
+In addition to creating PR's, you can also contribute with [documentation](https://github.com/pedro-isacss/jpage/wiki), interacting in the [community](https://github.com/pedro-isacss/jpage/discussions), or creating [issues](https://github.com/pedro-isacss/jpage/issues).